 Relevant information about involuntary displacement processes must be disclosed in advance to affected individuals and other stakeholders, so that everyone understands the risks, impacts, and opportunities associated with the project.

-The project management must, therefore, request a communication plan from the Executive Communication Management to help manage public expectations regarding the project's impacts and benefits, also observing the guidelines of standard PL-0SPB-00011 - Communication Policy.
+The project management must, therefore, request a communication plan from the Executive Communication Management area to help manage public expectations regarding the project's impacts and benefits, also observing the guidelines of standard PL-0SPB-00011 - Communication Policy.

 NEGOTIATION